praveek/launch.en/help/extension-reference/web/core-extension/overview-launch-server-side.md

 1. Provide a value.
 1. Select the operator.
 Refer to the list of  value comparison operators, below, for more details.
-1. (Where required) Select whether the comparison should be case-insensitive.
 1. Provide another value for the comparison.

 The following value comparison operators are available: